rindrafanomezana/agrocampus/pages/manual.md

 - Download and extract the archive of the first chapter
 - In the Jupyter, open the `.ipynb` file
 - Execute the notebook using the menu "Cell > Run All"

-## Optional: build and publish

-If you want be able to build and publish this course material, follow these [instructions](pages/build.md).